8 Questions To Ask About Your Annuity

 Are There Any Surrender Charges on My Variable Annuity?

 Most variable annuities charge a fee called a surrender charge which you incur if you cancel the contract before a specified amount of time has passed.
-I do not advise canceling a variable annuity contract if you will have to pay a surrender charge - unless the internal fees on your variable annuity are higher than the remaining surrender charge.
+Do not cancel a variable annuity contract if you will have to pay a surrender charge unless the internal fees on your variable annuity are higher than the remaining surrender charge.
 If your variable annuity has a surrender charge, ask when the surrender charges will no longer apply.

 What Is the Mortality and Expense Charge on My Variable Annuity?

 All variable annuities have a mortality and expense charge.
+This charge helps to protect the insurance company from costs associated with mortality risk, primarily.
 Typically it will range from a low of .40% per year on a no-load annuity, to a high of 1.35% on broker-sold annuities.

 Is There an Additional Administration Fee?
 If So, How Much Is It?